-Failure to pay for your ride can result in a $180 fine.
-Pay as you get on the bus or be prepared to show proof of having paid the correct fare on the train.
-Train tickets, transfers and Go-To Cards and passes are not transferable to someone else - you cannot lend them, give them away or sell them.
+Pay as you get on the bus or be prepared to show proof of having paid the correct fare on a METRO line.
+Train tickets, transfers and Go-To Cards and passes are not transferable to someone else – you cannot lend them, give them away or sell them.

 Do not distract the driver or bother others

-There is no smoking on buses or trains, in bus shelters or on rail station platforms (including e-cigarettes).
+There is no smoking on buses or trains, in bus shelters or at transit station platforms (including e-cigarettes).
 If you must smoke, leave the bus shelter or platform area.

 Make the ride comfortable for everyone